DUI Lawyer in Delaware

 Delaware Residents Accused of DUI Out of State

 The offender will go through the Delaware Evaluation and Referral Program’s process normally.
-Once it’s done, the program will forward the information to the arresting state.
-Your Delaware license can and will be revoked for DUIs committed in other states.
+Once you finish, the program will forward the information to the arresting state.
+However, your Delaware license can and will be revoked for DUIs committed in other states.

 Out of State Residents Accused of DUI in Delaware